arc-l/arc-l.github.io/research/is.md

 {% include research-topics.html %}

 <br />
-## Situational Awareness via Information Spaces
+## Situational Awareness via Information Spaces: Overview

 <a href="/media/shadow.png" target="_"><img src="/media/shadows.png" width="250" border="0" align="left" title="click for more"/></a>
 When it comes to decision making in a variety of civilian and security applications, for example search-and-rescue, pursuit-evasion, and monitoring, having the right information is of critical importance.
 These problems are known as